 - Natural solutions to increase low libido in both men and women

-Libido is one’s sex drive, or one’s interest in sexual activity.
+The term “libido” refers to one’s sex drive, or one’s interest in sexual activity.
 Libido naturally ebbs and flows, but may decline as the result of many things.
 For example, it can decline if someone is stressed out or simply tired much of the time.

-While having a low libido can be temporary, sometimes it may linger on.
-Diminished libido can be the byproduct of erectile dysfunction in men, vaginal dryness in women, or hormone imbalance.
 In particular for women, times of hormone fluctuation, as seen with menstruation, taking birth control pills, transitioning to menopause, or even pregnancy and breastfeeding, can result in an impact on libido.
-As any pregnant woman will likely report, hormone levels can make a BIG difference in libido.
+As many pregnant women will likely report, hormone levels can make a BIG difference in libido.

 A low sex drive can also be caused by a number of chronic health conditions, including thyroid and autoimmune diseases.
 For example, many women who have Polycystic Ovarian Syndrome (PCOS) have shared with me their own challenges with having a low sex drive.